 As one of the first of its kind, the Molecular Biology Graduate Program was formed in the late 1950’s with the goal of providing a multi-disciplinary graduate training environment in the new area of molecular biology.
 Salvador Luria, a Nobel laureate at the Massachusetts Institute of Technology, was invited to the University of Wisconsin–Madison to analyze the specific conditions existing here and to suggest what might be done to further research and training in the active new field of “Molecular Biology.”

 Luria suggested that molecular biology was likely to become the core of modern biology and the University should create a Center of Molecular Biology charged with the responsibility for promoting research and training in the area.
 At the same time, plans to create a Center for Biophysics were being developed.
-One building to house both the Laboratory of Molecular Biology (now the Center for Quantitative Cell Imaging) and the Department of Biophysics (now the Institute for Molecular Biology) was planned.
+One building to house both the Laboratory of Molecular Biology and the Department of Biophysics was planned.

 The Molecular Biology/Biophysics building was completed in 1967 and became the home for the center’s graduate degree programs.
 After the death of Professor Bock in 1991, the building was renamed in his honor.
 Extensive remodeling and upgrading of the building facility were completed in the summer of 1998.

-For more information about the history of R. M Bock Labs and the development of the Molecular Biology Graduate program please see this historical perspective from former chair of the Laboratory of Molecular Biology:
+For more information about the history of Robert M. Bock Labs and the development of the Molecular Biology Graduate program, see this historical perspective from Harlyn O. Halvorson, former chair of the Laboratory of Molecular Biology: Development of Molecular Biology at the University of Wisconsin–Madison (PDF).